oceanprotocol/ocean-node/docs/C2DV2.md

 ### Additional features
- - allow multiple c2d engines
+ - allow multiple c2d engines connected to same ocean-node
  - allow multiple jobs(stages) in a workflow
  - a job can depend(or not) on a previous stage -> parallel/serial jobs